1980 24 Hours of Le Mans: IMSA and GTX

 With Porsche no longer building the 935 model (aside from the one-off Gelo car), there was a market space for racing specialists to upgrade the current fleet.
 IMSA-GTX rules were a variant of the Group 5 specifications, and after the car's dominance the previous year, had added 40 kg minimum weight to the twin-turbo version as a Balance of Performance.

 Dick Barbour was back at Le Mans, and using the maxim "if you can't beat them, join them", had bought three of the Kremer brothers' modified Porsche 935/K3s.
 One was a brand new K3/80 version with its uprated 3.2-litre engine, and Bosch injectors.
 Barbour would drive it with John Fitzpatrick and Brian Redman.
-The chassis that came second the year before was refitted and given to Bobby Rahal, Bob Garretson and Australian Allan Moffat.
+The chassis that came second the year before was refitted and given to Bobby Rahal, Bob Garretson and Australian-based Canadian Allan Moffat.

 After winning at their first attempt last year, the Whittington brothers had also updated their 935 with a Kremer K3/80 kit.
 With Bill still injured from the Indianapolis 500, 20-year old brother Dale Whittington took his place, and they brought endurance expert Hurley Haywood on-board as the third driver.
 Similarly the Racing Associates team of Charles Mendez entered two cars fitted with K3/80 body kits, while still sporting twin-turbos.
 John Paul's JLP Racing was competing on both sides of the Atlantic for the Endurance Drivers' Challenge.
 Using the JLP-2, their own development of the 935 with a hefty NASCAR roll-cage, Paul had finished third at Silverstone with Redman.
 For Le Mans, he partnered up with his son and Englishman Guy Edwards.

 But Porsche was not going to have a walkover in the class, with six different marques represented.
 Against the nine Porsches, there were six Ferrari 512 BBs.
 Parisian Charles Pozzi had three cars entered by JMS Racing.
 Now 100 kg lighter, the cars could get up to 310 kp/h (195 mph) on the Hunaudières Straight.
 They had three experienced crews, with Claude Ballot-Léna/Jean-Claude Andruet in one, Belgian ETCC team-mates Pierre Dieudonné/Jean Xhenceval in the second and Lucien Guitteny leading the third.
 Pozzi's cars were all equipped with onboard radios.
 The other Ferraris were an international collection – the American North American Racing Team, Steve O'Rourke's EMKA team and the Italian Scuderia Bellancauto.